xuintl/RobotaPsyche/Feb 14 - Ecosystem Project with Processing/README.md

 - bright yellow light sources placed by the user by mouse clicks.

 The insects obey Newton's first law of inertia, that they would not change their velocities (direction & magnitude) immediately when attracted.
-Instead, their velocities are changed due to the forces by the attraction, according to Newton's second law.
-Meanwhile, they turn back after colliding with the wall.
+Instead, their velocities change due to the forces exerted by the attraction, according to Newton's second law.
+Additionally, they turn back after colliding with the wall.